ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkSurfacePresentModeCompatibilityEXT.md

 If `pPresentModes` is `NULL`, then the number of present modes that are compatible with the one specified in [VkSurfacePresentModeEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkSurfacePresentModeEXT.html) is returned in
 `presentModeCount`.
-Otherwise, `presentModeCount` must be set by the user to the number of elements in the `pPresentModes` array, and on return the variable is overwritten with the number of values actually written to `pPresentModes`.
+Otherwise, `presentModeCount` **must** point to a variable set by the application to the number of elements in the `pPresentModes` array, and on return the variable is overwritten with the number of values actually written to `pPresentModes`.
 If the value of `presentModeCount` is less than the number of compatible present modes that are supported, at most `presentModeCount` values will be written to `pPresentModes`.
 The implementation **must** include the present mode passed to [VkSurfacePresentModeEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkSurfacePresentModeEXT.html) in `pPresentModes`, unless `presentModeCount` is zero.